springboardmentor436z/FutureCart--AI-Driven-Demand-Prediction/Shriya_Infy/README.md

    - **Time Series Modeling**:
      - Comparison of ARIMA, SARIMA, ARIMAX, and SARIMAX models.
      - Evaluated models based on metrics like MAE, RMSE, and MAPE to select the best approach for long-term forecasting.
-     - SARIMAX chosen for its ability to capture seasonality and align with real-world trends.
+     - **SARIMAX** was chosen for its ability to capture seasonality and align with real-world trends.
    - **Multivariate Regression**:
      - Dynamic regression incorporating lagged variables to capture dependencies across predictors.
      - Comparison of dynamic regression with basic multiple regression models.
      - Evaluated performance using Adjusted R-squared, RMSE, and MAE metrics.
+     - **Multivariate regression** outperformed other models in all aspects, showing superior accuracy and generalization.

 ---

 ### **Results**
 - **Seasonality Insights**:
   - Sales peak during weekends and in specific months (December and May).
   - Clear seasonal trends identified using SARIMAX, improving long-term prediction reliability.
 - **Correlation Analysis**:
   - Impressions and clicks strongly correlate with sales, emphasizing their importance as features in predictive modeling.

 - **Modeling Outcomes**:
-  - **SARIMAX**: Performed best in capturing seasonal trends and demand fluctuations, despite slightly higher error metrics.
+  - **SARIMAX**: Performed well in capturing seasonal trends and demand fluctuations, despite slightly higher error metrics.
   - **Multivariate Regression**: Showed improved flexibility by incorporating multiple predictors and lagged variables, leading to better short-term and dynamic predictions.
   - **Dynamic Regression Models**: Outperformed basic regression models with superior Adjusted R-squared and reduced RMSE, showcasing the advantage of accounting for temporal relationships between variables.

+- **Performance Comparison**:
+  - The **multivariate model** consistently outperformed all other models (AR, MA, ARIMA, SARIMA) in terms of MAE, RMSE, and MAPE, both before and after tuning.
+  - **Multivariate regression** achieved the lowest error metrics (MAE of 3.206892, RMSE of 3.919786, MAPE of 22.718629), making it the optimal model for this analysis.

 ---